bradyjoslin/til/content/zola/build-github-action.md

 title = "Build Zola Using GitHub Actions"
 +++

 Zola can be installed on the ubuntu-latest GitHub Action runner using [snap](https://snapcraft.io/).
-Here's a sample GitHub Action definition that installs Zola, builds the site, then uploads it to a Cloudflare Worker using the Wranlger Action.
+Here's a sample GitHub Action definition that installs Zola, builds the site, then uploads it to a Cloudflare Worker using the Wrangler Action.

 ```yml
 # Build site using Zola and Deploy to Cloudflare Workers